 n8n is an open-source workflow automation tool that has expanded significantly into AI territory.
 Its node-based interface connects over 400 integrations, and recent updates added native AI nodes for OpenAI, Anthropic, and local models.
 You can self-host it or use the managed cloud version.

 The headless aspect comes from n8n's webhook triggers and API endpoints.
 Every workflow can be invoked via HTTP, making it straightforward to embed AI pipelines into existing applications.
-The community has built hundreds of AI workflow templates that you can import and modify.
+The community has built hundreds of workflow templates that you can import and modify for common automation patterns.

 n8n is free to self-host with no node limits.
 Cloud pricing starts at $24/month for 2,500 executions.